ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 - Restrict special pages with an IP whitelist
 - For critical actions, re-auth the user

-#### Brute-Force
+#### Secure session-ids against brute-force

-- Session-IDs should be as random as possible as not too short
+- Session-IDs should be as random as possible not too short
 - Session-IDs should have a bit length longer than 128 bits
 - Associate session IDs by TLS connections in a 1:1 relationship
 - See https://owasp.org/www-community/vulnerabilities/Insufficient_Session-ID_Length